First aid Course

 Who is this qualification for?

-This qualification is aimed at learners who wish to become first-aiders in the workplace.
-This qualification meets the requirements for training first-aiders in those organisations that have identified that staff need to be trained to this level within their first-aid needs assessment.
+This qualification is aimed at learners who wish to become emergency first-aiders in the workplace.
+This qualification meets the requirements for training emergency first-aiders in those organisations that have identified that staff members need to be trained to this level within their first-aid needs assessment.

 How long will it take?

-To complete this qualification learners should expect to undertake 22 hours of learning, typically over three days, with a minimum contact time of 18 hours.
+To complete this qualification, learners should expect to undertake 7 hours (1-day course) of learning, typically over one day, with a minimum contact time of 6 hours.

-The qualification covers knowledge such as the roles and responsibilities of the first aider, how to assess an incident and recognising signs and symptoms of injury and illness.
-The qualification also covers first aid skills in CPR and use of an AED and assisting a casualty who is suffering from major injury and illness such as chest injuries, spinal injuries and anaphylaxis.
+The qualification covers knowledge such as the roles and responsibilities of the first aider and how to assess an incident.
+The qualification also covers first aid skills in CPR and use of an AED, providing first aid to a casualty who is choking and dealing with external bleeding and hypovolaemic shock.

-To obtain a Level 3 Award in First Aid at Work (RQF), attend a training course for a minimum of 18 contact hours, excluding breaks, and pass the examination.
+To obtain a Level 2 Award in Emergency First Aid at Work (RQF), attend a training course for a minimum of 6 contact hours, excluding breaks, and pass the examination.

 This qualification is assessed by a practical demonstration and written/oral questioning.